-District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
+District Foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The funding formula the Ohio Department of Education (ODE) is legislatively required to follow will continue to adjust as enrollment information is updated by the District, which can extend past the fiscal year-end.
-As of the date of this report, ODE adjustments for fiscal year 2018 are a total receivable of \$5,822 for the District.
+As of the date of this report, ODE adjustments for fiscal year 2019 are a total payable of \$10,225 for the District.